COVID-19: Pregnancy, Birthing and Bringing Baby Home

 - decreases the risk that you will develop COVID-19 and expose your baby.

 It is also safe to get the vaccine while breastfeeding.
 Evidence shows that antibodies are passed through breast milk which may protect your baby from COVID-19.

 It is recommended that people who are born on or before December 31, 2009 be vaccinated.
-See COVID-19 Vaccine: Information for Pregnant and Breastfeeding Individuals and talk to your health care provider at your next prenatal appointment.
-To find out more about the vaccine and where to get it, click here.
+See COVID-19: Vaccine Safety & Efficacy and talk to your health care provider at your next prenatal appointment.
+To find out more about the vaccine and where to get it, click